ASSEMBLERS

 19. How the register to register instructions are translated in assembler?

-numeric equivalent of register and that value is inserted into the operand field.
+numeric equivalent of register and that value is inserted into the

 Eg: 125 1036 RDREC CLEAR X B410